 But then I tried it.

 Oh, did my eyes open on that day.
 The white bread was a beautiful golden brown and crispy and the cheese was melted more than ever.
 I could confidently say it was the best grilled cheese I had eaten for a long time.
-And there’s a science behind it too–even Alton Brown shared a few weeks ago that he sears his steaks with mayo and not butter.
-While it’s not low-fat, cooking with mayonnaise produces a delicious crust and a nicer texture than butter.
+And there’s a science behind it too–even Alton Brown shared that he sears his steaks with mayo and not butter.
+While it’s not low-fat, cooking with mayonnaise produces a delicious crust and a nicer texture than melted butter.

 Like butter, Mayonnaise is an oil emulsion, meaning the fat is interspersed with water (or in the case of mayo, acid and egg yolks).
 However, unlike butter, mayonnaise is thicker and easier to spread on your favorite bread.
 Either way, both emulsions work as a browning agent and both are very strange to eat plainly on their own.